43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 Some examples of these atomic packages to give you an idea of the granularity:

-- `arrify` - Converts a value to an array
+- `arrify` - Converts a value to an array (`Array.isArray(val) ? val : [val]`)
 - `slash` - Replace backslashes in a file-system path with `/`
 - `cli-boxes` - A JSON file containing the edges of a box
 - `path-key` - Get the `PATH` environment variable key for the current platform (`PATH` on Unix, `Path` on Windows)
 - `onetime` - Ensure a function is only called once
-- `is-wsl` - Detect if we're running in the Windows Subsystem for Linux
+- `is-wsl` - Check if `process.platform` is `linux` and `os.release()` contains `microsoft`
-- `is-windows` - Detect if we're running on Windows
+- `is-windows` - Check if `process.platform` is `win32`
-- `is-docker` - Detect if we're running in a Docker container

 If we wanted to build a new CLI for example, we could pull a few of these in and not worry about implementation.
 We don't need to do `env['PATH'] || env['Path']` ourselves, we can just pull a package for that.

 ## Why this is a problem

-It does sound kind of nice to have a library of reusable building blocks every maintainer shares... but that isn't reality.
-In reality, we end up with a bunch of single-use packages or a bunch of duplicated packages across various versions.
+In reality, most or all of these packages did not end up as the reusable building blocks they were meant to be.
+They're either largely duplicated across various versions in a wider tree, or they're single-use packages which only one other package uses.

+### Single use packages

-For example, let's take a look at some of the most granular packages:
+Let's take a look at some of the most granular packages:

 - `shebang-regex` is used almost solely by `shebang-command` by the same maintainer
 - `cli-boxes` is used almost solely by `boxen` and `ink` by the same maintainer
-- `arrify` is used almost solely by `minimist`
+- `onetime` is used almost solely by `restore-cursor` by the same maintainer

-In the end these packages are not the reusable building blocks they aimed to be.
-They are single-use, deep dependencies nobody else uses.

-This means they're equivalent of inline code but cost us more to acquire (npm requests, tar extraction, bandwidth, etc.).
+Each of these having only one consumer means they're equivalent of inline code but cost us more to acquire (npm requests, tar extraction, bandwidth, etc.).

+### Duplication

+Taking a look at [nuxt's dependency tree](https://npmgraph.js.org/?q=nuxt), we can see a few of these building blocks duplicated:

+- `is-docker` (2 versions)
+- `is-stream` (2 versions)
+- `is-wsl` (2 versions)
+- `isexe` (2 versions)
+- `npm-run-path` (2 versions)
+- `path-key` (2 versions)
+- `path-scurry` (2 versions)

+Inlining them doesn't mean we no longer duplicate the code, but it does mean we don't pay the cost of things like version resolution, conflicts, cost of acquisition, etc.

+Inlining makes duplication almost free, while packaging makes it expensive.

+### Larger supply chain surface area

+The more packages we have, the larger our supply chain surface area is.
+Every package is a potential point of failure for maintenance, security, and so on.

+For example, a maintainer of many of these packages was compromised last year.
+This meant hundreds of tiny building blocks were compromised, which meant the higher level packages we actually install were also compromised.

+Logic as simple as `Array.isArray(val) ? val : [val]` probably doesn't need its own package, security, maintenance, and so on.
+It can just be inlined and we can avoid the risk of it being compromised.

-Similar to the first pillar, this philosophy made its way into the "hot path" and shouldn't have.
-Again, we all pay the cost to no benefit.
+Similar to the first pillar, this philosophy made its way into the "hot path" and probably shouldn't have.
+Again, we all pay the cost to no real benefit.

 # 3. "Ponyfills" that overstayed their welcome